 The point of a logo with words is to show off the brand's name.
 The font needs to be legible and easy to read.
 It would be best if you didn't modify the letters to the extent that the brand's name is illegible.

 Your logo is central to your brand identity and is pivotal in your brand's consistency.
 Your typographic logo should stay true to other design elements in its design.

-Following on with the previous point, colours are crucial to your logo with words.
-When picking the colours of your font, remember that the font needs to be readable on all surfaces.
-Consider limiting the number of colours used to two, or three at most.
+Following on with the previous point, colors are crucial to your logo with words.
+When picking the colors of your font, remember that the font needs to be readable on all surfaces.
+Consider limiting the number of colors used to two, or three at most.